 In so many ways, I really am a creature of habit.
 But that also means I’m the Queen of overdoing it.
 Meaning, I find a food I like and I eat it and eat it and eat it.
 Until I do not like it anymore.
 Usually, I just need a good, healthy break before I can go back with all my previous enthusiasm.
 But this often puts a damper on life.
-Especially in terms of breakfast, which, I do not like to think about too much (I’m a zombie in the morning).
+Especially in terms of breakfast, which, I don’t like to think about too much (I’m a zombie in the morning).
 I need easy, filling, and palatable for first thing in the AM.

 Foods I have overdone in my life: